vmware-archive/octant/README.md

 * **Resource Viewer**

-    Graphically visualizate relationships between objects in a Kubernetes cluster.
+    Graphically visualize relationships between objects in a Kubernetes cluster.
 The status of individual objects are represented by color to show workload performance.

 * **Summary View**